Blaze at Chinese restaurant in Oamaru

 The restaurant is in Thames St and is located right next to the Oamaru Cinema.

-Four fire trucks in total were dispatched and a police cordon is in place.
+Four fire trucks in total were dispatched and a police cordon was in place.

-They are dealing with a "well-involved" fire in a one-storey building, a Fenz spokesperson said.
+They were dealing with a "well-involved" fire in a one-storey building, a Fenz spokesperson said.

 An ambulance arrived to deal with one patient suffering from possible smoke inhalation.

-There is a cloud of black smoke covering the main street of Oamaru.
+There was a cloud of black smoke covering the main street of Oamaru.

 It comes the day after a Dunedin Indian restaurant was damaged in a similar fire.